w3c/wai-arrm/content/index.md

 ## Background

-Different aspects of accessibility are the responsibility of different project roles, such as writers, designers, and developers.
-It is best to clearly define and communicate the responsibilities for accessibility early in projects.
+Different aspects of accessibility are the responsibility of different roles, such as writers, designers, and developers.
+It is best to clearly define each role's responsibilities early in projects.

-When accessibility is left until late in a project, the responsibility often falls on developers and they are tasked with addressing aspects that are not their skillset.
-For example, selecting colors, describing images, and writing headings.
+When accessibility is left until late in a project, the responsibility often falls on developers.
+Then they end up handling tasks that are not in their skillset; for example, selecting colors, describing images, and writing headings.

-ARRM helps the right roles address their appropriate responsibilities.

 ## What is ARRM

-Accessibility Roles and Responsibilities Mapping (ARRM) helps define which roles have responsibilities for meeting which aspects of [Web Content Accessibility Guidelines (WCAG)[(https://www.w3.org/WAI/standards-guidelines/wcag/) requirements, called "success criteria".
+Accessibility Roles and Responsibilities Mapping (ARRM) helps you meet Web Content Accessibility Guidelines ([WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)).
+ARRM defines which roles have responsibilities for meeting which aspects of WCAG.

 {::nomarkdown}
 {% include_cached box.html type="start" title="Here is a simplified example." class="simple" %}
 {:/}

-Roles that contribute to meeting WCAG requirements on headings:
+Roles that contribute to meeting WCAG requirements for headings:
-* Writers are responsible for the writing the heading text.
+* Writers are responsible for writing the heading text and communicating the heading levels.
 * Designers are responsible for defining how the headings look.
 * Developers are responsible for coding or marking up the headings.